renatolond/blog/_posts/2018-07-20-setting-up-the-development-environment-for-mastodon-on-arch-linux.md

 I still plan to write maybe a small demo on how to get your hands dirty on Mastodon's codebase, maybe fixing a small bug, but before that we need to have the development environment up and working!

-Now, as it's the case with the guide on [how to run your instance](/2018/07/13/running-a-mastodon-instance-using-archlinux), this guide is very similar to the [official guide](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Development-guide.md), and when in doubt, you should double check the official guide because it's more likely to be up-to-date.
+Now, as it's the case with the guide on [how to run your instance](/2018/07/13/running-a-mastodon-instance-using-archlinux), this guide is very similar to the {% external_link { "text":"official guide", "link": "https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Development-guide.md"} %}, and when in doubt, you should double check the official guide because it's more likely to be up-to-date.
 This guide is also very similar to how to run an instance, I mean, it's the same software, right?

-There is also an [official guide to setting up your environment using vagrant](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Vagrant-guide.md) which might be easier if you have enough resources for a VM running side-by-side with your environment and/or does not run Linux.
+There is also an {% external_link {"text": "official guide to setting up your environment using vagrant", "link": "https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Vagrant-guide.md"} %} which might be easier if you have enough resources for a VM running side-by-side with your environment and/or does not run Linux.

 This guide is focused on Mastodon, but most of the setup done here will work for other ruby on rails projects you might want to contribute to.